forward6/tmeh/about.md

 <section class="about-header">
     <h1>About The Show</h1>
-    <p class="about-intro">Where quantum physics meets office humor, and corporate culture collides with cosmic uncertainty.
-Think "Office Space" meets "The Hitchhiker's Guide to the Galaxy," but with more paperwork and fewer towels.</p>
+    <p class="about-intro">Where scientific discovery meets workplace absurdity in this science comedy podcast that explores the cosmos through corporate culture.
+Think "Office Space" meets "The Hitchhiker's Guide to the Galaxy," but with more interdimensional paperwork and questionable cafeteria options.</p>
 </section>
 <section class="about-content">
     <div class="about-card">
         <h2>The Mission</h2>
-        <p>The Multiverse Employee Handbook is a science comedy podcast that transforms complex quantum physics into hilarious workplace scenarios.
-Each week, we explore the bizarre intersection of scientific theory and office life, making both physics education and corporate existence significantly more entertaining.
-Of course.</p><br/>
+        <p>The Multiverse Employee Handbook is a science comedy podcast that transforms everything from quantum physics to space exploration into hilarious workplace scenarios.
+Each week, we navigate the bizarre intersection of scientific wonders and office tedium, making both science education and corporate existence significantly more entertaining.
+Obviously.</p><br/>
         <h2>Origin Story</h2>
-        <p>It started with a quantum fluctuation of an idea: "What if understanding physics was as straightforward as navigating office politics?"
+        <p>It started with a cosmic microwave background of an idea: "What if understanding the universe was as straightforward as navigating office politics?"
 Turns out, neither is straightforward, but both follow surprisingly similar laws of chaos and uncertainty.
-Like Schrödinger's cat, we decided to be simultaneously educational and absurd until someone observed us.</p>
+Like Jupiter's orbit, we decided to be simultaneously massive in scope and full of hot gas until someone took notice.</p>
     </div>
     <div class="about-card">
         <h2>What We Deliver</h2>
         <ul class="quantum-list">
-            <li>Accurate quantum physics concepts explained through corporate satire</li>
+            <li>Accurate scientific concepts—from quantum mechanics to astrophysics—explained through corporate satire</li>
-            <li>Original sci-fi comedy narratives that bend both space and office culture</li>
+            <li>Original sci-fi comedy narratives that bend both spacetime and office culture</li>
-            <li>Workplace humor that transcends dimensions and job descriptions</li>
+            <li>Workplace humor that transcends astronomical distances and job descriptions</li>
-            <li>Existential investigations into why the office printer exists in a quantum superposition of 'working' and 'needs toner'</li>
+            <li>Existential investigations into why the Mars rover and your expense report both move at glacial speeds</li>
         </ul>
     </div>
     <div class="about-card">
         <h2>Perfect For</h2>
         <ul class="quantum-list">
             <li>Science enthusiasts who appreciate Douglas Adams-style humor</li>
-            <li>Office workers questioning their place in multiple realities</li>
+            <li>Office workers questioning their cosmic significance in the organization chart</li>
             <li>Anyone who suspects their meetings might be creating alternate timelines</li>
-            <li>Corporate employees seeking interdimensional career advancement</li>
+            <li>Corporate employees seeking interplanetary career advancement</li>
-            <li>Physics fans who enjoy their quantum mechanics with a side of comedy</li>
+            <li>Astronomy fans who understand that black holes and management decisions follow similar rules</li>
         </ul>
     </div>
     <div class="about-card">
         <h2>Why Listen to The Multiverse Employee Handbook?</h2>
-        <p>Because in an infinite multiverse of podcasts, you've quantum tunneled your way to the one that treats your existential work crisis as the cosmic joke it truly is.
-We're like "The Office" meets "A Brief History of Time," but with more jokes about quantum mechanics and fewer paper sales.</p><br/>
+        <p>Because in an infinite multiverse of science comedy podcasts, you've quantum tunneled your way to the one that treats your existential work crisis as the cosmic joke it truly is.
+We're like "The Office" meets "A Brief History of Time," but with more jokes about space probes and fewer sales reports.</p><br/>
-        <p>New episodes materialize every Tuesday at 3:14 AM EST across all major podcast platforms and parallel universes.</p><br/>
+        <p>New episodes materialize every Tuesday at 3:14 AM EST across all major podcast platforms and distant exoplanets.</p><br/>
-        <p><i>Disclaimer: Management accepts no responsibility for temporal paradoxes, quantum entanglements, or existential crises that may result from listening to this podcast.
-Please file all timeline-related complaints before the universe began.</i></p>
+        <p><i>Disclaimer: Management accepts no responsibility for temporal paradoxes, gravitational anomalies, or existential crises that may result from listening to this podcast.
+Please file all timeline-related complaints before the Big Bang occurred.</i></p>
     </div>
 </section>